boltlabs-inc/waggle-lk/setup_tools/README.md

 ## Usage

-Before using the tool, you need export two private keys that will be used as the approvers for the approver policy.
-Keep in mind that this should also be the keys to use when signing the claims in the game.
+Before using the tool, you need export some required environment variables.
+Keep in mind that the approvers private key should also be the keys to use when signing the claims in the waggle CLI.

 These env vars can also be set in a `.env` file in the `setup_tools` directory.
 To easily set these env vars, you can use the following command: